apache/spark/docs/sql-programming-guide.md

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">
-Spark SQL supports operating on a variety of data sources though the SchemaRDD interface.
+Spark SQL supports operating on a variety of data sources through the `SchemaRDD` interface.
 Once a dataset has been loaded, it can be registered as a table and even joined with data from other sources.
 </div>

 <div data-lang="java"  markdown="1">
-Spark SQL supports operating on a variety of data sources though the JavaSchemaRDD interface.
+Spark SQL supports operating on a variety of data sources through the `JavaSchemaRDD` interface.
 Once a dataset has been loaded, it can be registered as a table and even joined with data from other sources.
 </div>

 <div data-lang="python"  markdown="1">
-Spark SQL supports operating on a variety of data sources though the SchemaRDD interface.
+Spark SQL supports operating on a variety of data sources through the `SchemaRDD` interface.
 Once a dataset has been loaded, it can be registered as a table and even joined with data from other sources.
 </div>
 </div>